JosephineConnelly/mac_merge_repo/working_files/workplan_soyadapt.md

 **Plan for supervision:**

+Three supervisors are involved with this projekt.
-- If you have more than one supervisor, there ought to be an agreement on the roles of the individual supervisors regarding planning of the project, the experimental phase and in the writing process.
+An agreement on the roles of the individual supervisors regarding planning of the project the experimental phase and in the writing process.
 Who will mainly be responsible for the scientific content in the project?
   Supervisors are
   Wolf Eiserhardt, Bioscience, Natural Sciences.
   Role: